StollerSystem/OrderTracker/README.md

 * 5 Find funciton will return a Vendor object based on its ID property

-* 5B "AddOrder" function will add an order ovject to a list in the Vendor Object.

 * 6 Create an instance of a Order class object.

 * 7 Get the description of the Order object.

-* 8 Set the description of an Order object.

-* 9 Order obejcts will be stored in a list and accessed with a "GetAll" function.
+* 8 Order obejcts will be stored in a list and accessed with a "GetAll" function.

-* 10 Each Vendor will have a unique ID property.
+* 9 Each Vendor will have a unique ID property.

-* 11 Find funciton will return an Order object based on its ID property.
+* 10 Find funciton will return an Order object based on its ID property.

+* 11 "AddOrder" function will add an order ovject to a list in the Vendor Object.

 ## Setup/Installation Requirements